top of page

 Allard, C.A., Valencia-Montoya, W.A. and Bellono, N.W., 2023.
 Cephalopod chemotactile sensation.
 Current Biology, 33(20), pp.R1081-R1082.

-Here we provide a quick guide to cephalopod chemotactile sensation.
+Quick guide to cephalopod chemotactile sensation.

 2023